calaldees/teacherEducation/teacherEducation/_sessions.md

     * Utilise strategies for primary teaching as a vehicle/inspiration to engage with a secondary pupils
 * Computing unplugged - Computing concepts without a computer

-Mentor
+* Mentor
+    * OneNote
+        * How do we best manage LGBTQIA+ students and those who are transitioning?
+    * Guidance
         * Task: Case study 2 SEND pupils from each key stage - contrast how the different support is constructed
             * #5/b-AdaptTeach-LearnHow-targeted_support
             * #5/e-AdaptTeach-LearnHow-observe_targeted_support
             * #5/f-AdaptTeach-LearnHow-discuss_targeted_support
         * Task: Find a case study of - How is pair/group work explicitly scaffolded to include SEND pupils?
             * #5/m-AdaptTeach-LearnHow-group_pair_guidance
             * #5/n-AdaptTeach-LearnHow-subject_specific_ability_groups
             * #5/o-AdaptTeach-LearnHow-group_pair_stretch
         * How do you make the curriculum accessible for pupils with SEND and all learners?
             * #4/a-Classroom-LearnHow-observe_task_breakdown
             * #4/b-Classroom-LearnHow-scaffold_novices
         * How does the department integrate planning, pedagogy, subject knowledge and other factors to achieve impact on individual pupil progress?
+### (no session) WB 5th Feb
+* Mentor
     * How do you use your subject knowledge to effectively structure learning that meet the needs of the pupils?
+    * Can you adapt the curriculum?
+Where would you start?
+    * SPR2 Needs to be submitted by the end of this week.

+### (no session) WB 19th Feb
+* Mentor
+    * What departmental strategies or SENCO advice might support individual learners with Cognition and Learning needs such as Dyslexia, Dyspraxia, general learning difficulties?
+    * Do coloured layovers/coloured paper actually support dyslexic students?
+    * Review SPR2 Targets from contrasting placement.

+### (no session ) WB 26th Feb
+* Mentor
+    * Discuss what departmental strategies or SENCO advice might support individual learners with Social, Emotional & Mental health needs such as ASD, ADHD, ADD, Anxiety, Attachment disorders, Behavioural difficulties?

 ### SP15
 Friday 9th March - 09:00